 The petitioner must file a representation in the department/ office to avail an existing remedy before filing the Writ petition in the Hon’ble High Court or Supreme Court.
 Although, no specified limitation is applicable to the violation of fundamental rights in the Hon’ble High Court the petition may be dismissed on the ground of delay and latches.
 Our best lawyers for Constitutional matters and Writs in Chandigarh have always advised their clients to file the case within a reasonable time to avoid any damage due to delay.

 The Constitution of India is the most exhaustive Constitution of the world and it has safeguarded all the institution of India from arbitrariness.
 The role of constitutional courts as watchdogs over the institutional balance is actually bringing the spirit of rule of law in India.
-And if you confront any legal problem regarding the constitution, you can check out the legal services of B&B Associates and can hire the best lawyer, advocate, or legal advisor for constitutional and writ matters in Chandigarh.
+And B&B Associates is providing the right legal assistance through the best lawyer, advocate, or legal advisor for constitutional and writ matters in Chandigarh.

 Overview The Constitution of India confers the power of issuing writ upon the High Courts in India under Article 226 of the Constitution.
 It